1Password/scim-examples/do-app-platform-op-cli/README.md

 ## Step 4: Test your SCIM bridge

 After you deploy your SCIM bridge, you'll see a URL in the `Default Ingress` column of the terminal output.
-This is your **SCIM Bridge URL**.
+This is your **SCIM bridge URL**.
 Run the following command for your shell to test the connection to 1Password.

-Copy the following, replace `https://op-scim-bridge-example.ondigitalocean.app` with your SCIM Bridge URL, then run the command in your terminal to test the connection and view status information:
+Copy the following command, replace `https://op-scim-bridge-example.ondigitalocean.app` with your SCIM bridge URL, then run the command in your terminal to test the connection and view status information.

 **Bash**: